strapi/documentation/docs/user-docs/latest/plugins/introduction-to-plugins.md

+---
+title: Plugins - Strapi User Guide
+description: Learn how you can use different plugins in your Strapi application in the Admin UI.
+---

 # Introduction to plugins

 ::: warning 🚧 This section of the user guide is a work in progress.
 Stay tuned!